Cost Basis or Tax Basis? Whatever you call it, don't fear it. TurboTax helps you figure it out, and makes preparing your tax return easier.

 Help is on the way

-Thanks to a law passed in 2008, taxpayers will get help keeping track of their tax basis.
+Thanks to a law passed in 2008, taxpayers receive help keeping track of their tax basis.
 The law requires brokers to track the basis of specified securities (including stocks and mutual fund shares) purchased in 2011 and later years, and report the basis amounts to investors (and the IRS) when the securities are sold.
 Congress didn’t impose this requirement just to be nice; the lawmakers hope that basis reporting will lead to more profit being reported and more taxes being collected.
 As stated, however, the new basis reporting rules which are phased-in over three years only apply to specified securities that are acquired in 2011 and beyond.
-Therefore, brokers need not supply basis information for security sales that occurred in 2010.
+Therefore, brokers need not supply basis information for security sales that occurred in 2010 or earlier years.

 TurboTax Premier will take care of calculating your cost basis—and help you get the biggest tax refund possible.